Web Design and CSS Galleries to Submit Your Site

-Crafts Directory – we want to highlight signals of trust we find in the sites we review, in turn helping these sites show they are reputable businesses that visitors can trust.
+Crafts Directory – we want to highlight trust signals we find in the sites we review, in turn, helping these sites show they are reputable businesses that visitors can trust.

 CSSBased – This site is a broad submission site with three different forms of submission.

 The professional submission is reviewed within 24 hours and will be tweeted from their account (with a mediocre 3,300 followers.)
 It costs $20.
-The standard submission is $6 but will take a bit longer and does not get a backlink from their site, or the money back guarantee on rejection.
-Finally, the free submission requires you to tweet them.
+The standard submission is $6 but will take a bit longer and does not get a backlink from their site or the money-back guarantee on rejection.
+Finally, free submission requires you to tweet them.

-Best CSS Awards – Best CSS Award is an international graphics, apps and websites design and development awards platform that honors and showcases works which stand for design, creativity and usability.
-Daily, monthly and yearly awards are presented for outstanding styling, creativity and technical proficiency.
-Winners are rewarded by way of Ribbons, official certificates (upon request) and tens of thousands of daily visitors to the Best CSS Award site.
+Best CSS Awards – Best CSS Award is an international graphics, apps, and websites design and development awards platform that honors and showcases works that stand for design, creativity, and usability.
+Daily, monthly and yearly awards are presented for outstanding styling, creativity, and technical proficiency.
+Winners are rewarded by way of Ribbons, official certificates (upon request), and tens of thousands of daily visitors to the Best CSS Award site.

-Siiimple – A gallery active since 2008, this one is essentially run by one person and thrives on donations and paid advertising.
+Sample – A gallery active since 2008 is essentially run by one person and thrives on donations and paid to advertise.
 The sites they accept are simple and minimalist in design.
-If you have a complex design with a lot of moving parts, you don’t meet their elegance requirements, and thus won’t be accepted.
+If you have a complex design with many moving parts, you don’t meet their elegance requirements and thus won’t be on it.
 Submission is, however, free.

-PatternTap – This gallery isn’t made for showcasing entire websites.
-Rather, it has you screenshot a portion of your site, an element or part of the UI.
+PatternTap – This gallery isn’t for showcasing entire websites.
+Rather, it has you screenshot a portion of your site, an element, or part of the UI.
 It’s designed more for inspiration for other designers than it is for full site gallery sharing.
-You have to register to submit but it’s free to do so.
+You have to register to submit, but it’s free to do so.

-WeLoveWP – A focused gallery that only accepts submissions of sites based entirely on WordPress as their core CMS.
+WeLoveWP – A focused gallery that only accepts sites based entirely on WordPress as their core CMS.
 They have four tiers of submission.
-Free gets you added to their gallery, but does not allow commercial themes.
+Free gets you to their gallery but does not allow commercial themes.
 Instant is $19 and gets a review from their design team.
-Theme is $29 and allows you to submit commercial for-sale themes as advertising.
-Premium is $69 and gets priority review, and submission to galleries via TheCSSGalleryList.
+The theme is $29 and allows you to submit commercial for-sale themes as advertising.
+Premium is $69 and gets priority review and submission to galleries via TheCSSGalleryList.
 See the next section for more on them.

 CartFrenzy – This gallery is aimed for commercial sites only, specifically those that sell items and have shopping carts involved.
 They have three submission methods.
 One of them is via Gallery Rush, another one of the submission sites listed below, which they also own.
 One is a free submission.
 The last is an express review that goes over your site within 24 hours and costs $3, making it one of the cheapest non-free galleries on the list.

-TypeInspire – This is another Gallery Rush gallery, this one focused entirely on sites that focus on typography.
+TypeInspire – This is another Gallery Rush gallery; this one focused entirely on sites that focus on typography.
 If you do anything fun with the design and layout of text on your site, even experimental designs, you can find a home here.
 There are a couple more sites in the Gallery Rush network.
-Minimal Exhibit is a minimalist design site much like Siiimple.
+Minimal Exhibit is a minimalist design site, much like Simple.
 Blog Design Heroes focused on the design of specific blogs, excluding commercialized sites.
 Finally, Folio Focus focuses on portfolio site designs, usually those for photographers, though anyone with a design portfolio can qualify.

-Pixel Perfect Portfolios – Another portfolio gallery, this one focuses entirely on those made in an animation method.
-Originally this meant just Flash, but some recent submissions have focused more on HTML5, since it works in much the same way.
+Pixel Perfect Portfolios – Another portfolio gallery focuses entirely on those made in an animation method.
+Originally this meant just Flash, but some recent submissions have focused more on HTML5 since it works in much the same way.

 SaaSCSS – This is a web design gallery specifically for sites that provide software as a service.
-All you blogs, eCommerce sites and traditional service providers had best move along, there’s nothing for you here.
+All your blogs, eCommerce sites, and traditional service providers had the best move along.
+There’s nothing for you here.
 Submission is free if you fit the bill.

-BuiltWithBootstrap – Another niche submission gallery, this one is focused on sites built using Bootstrap, one of the more popular open source, responsive frameworks for mobile and responsive design.
+BuiltWithBootstrap – Another niche submission gallery, this one is focused on sites built using Bootstrap, one of the more popular open-source, responsive frameworks for mobile and responsive design.
 Submission is $5, and in a unique twist, they take payment via Fiverr.
-Featured submissions get you primary ad space, but cost you $29.
+Featured submissions get your primary ad space but cost you $29.